8 Key Literary Devices That Every Writer

 If you are thinking of becoming a professional writer, you should have the right tools to write properly.
 Remember that your potential readers can be quite picky, and if your work does not stand out then you will not have any impact as a writer.
 One of the best ways to create great work, is to use literary devices.
 They will not only add substance to your work, but a sense of flair as well.

-Here are 7 literary devices that every writer should use in
+Here are 8 literary devices that every writer should use in their work.

 This literary device prompts the writer to give hints on future events.
 This technique is predominantly used to create excitement or anticipation for a specific event.
 When using foreshadowing in your work, you should make sure not to overdo it with the details.
 Just give your readers the necessary tidbits to get them interested, but not too much that you technically give away the coming events.

 In Martin Scorsese’s The Godfather trilogies the orange is used to foreshadow a death or unfortunate event.
 One great example is a scene in the first Godfather film.
 It shows Don Vito Corleone inspecting oranges in the market, moments later he is gunned down by hired guns.

 As the name suggest, symbolism is all about using specific objects or animals to symbolize a concept or intention.
 For example, dogs can be used as a symbol for loyalty, or a rat as a symbol of disease.

 In both the Godfather novel and film series, the symbolism of dead fish is used.
 After the Corleone family’s top enforcer Luca Brasi was assassinated by a rival crime family, they are sent a large bag of fish.
 This symbolizes that Luca Brasi is sleeping with the fishes, or in layman’s terms he is dead and his body has been disposed of in the sea.

 This technique is one of the most popular and effective literary devices in use.
 A metaphor entails the writer to compare two similar subjects, by implying that one of them is the other.